logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/helper-columns.md

 ## Inference Helper columns
 `inference_helper_columns` are a list of feature names that are not used for training the model itself but are used for extra information during online or batch inference.
 For example, computing an [on-demand feature](../../../concepts/fs/feature_group/on_demand_feature.md) such as `days_valid` (days left that a credit card is valid at the time of the transaction) in a credit card fraud detection system.
-The feature `days_valid` will be computed using the credit cart expiry date that needs to be fetched from the feature store and compared to the transaction date that the transaction is performed on (`days_valid` = `expiry_date` - `current_date`).
+The feature `days_valid` will be computed using the credit card expiry date that needs to be fetched from the feature store and compared to the transaction date that the transaction is performed on (`days_valid` = `expiry_date` - `current_date`).
 In this use case `expiry_date` is an inference helper column.
 It is not used for training but is necessary for computing the [on-demand feature](../../../concepts/fs/feature_group/on_demand_feature.md)`days_valid` feature.